RookieJunChen/FullSubNet-plus/README.md

 # FullSubNet+

-This Git repository for the official PyTorch implementation of ["FullSubNet+: Channel Attention FullSubNet with Complex Spectrograms for Speech Enhancement"](),  submitted to ICASSP 2021.
+This Git repository for the official PyTorch implementation of **"FullSubNet+: Channel Attention FullSubNet with Complex Spectrograms for Speech Enhancement"**,  submitted to ICASSP 2021.

 ▶[[Demo](https://hit-thusz-rookiecj.github.io/fullsubnet-plus.github.io/)]